PrismLauncher/prismlauncher.org/src/download/steam-deck.md

 #### Setting up Artwork

-You first need to find artwork for PrismLauncher.
+You first need to find artwork for Prism Launcher.
 One option is to check out [PrismLauncher's SteamGridDB page](https://www.steamgriddb.com/game/5321639) for our official artwork, as well as community-provided artwork.
 Alternatively, there also is a [SteamGridDB page of Minecraft](https://www.steamgriddb.com/game/38365).
 In any case, select the artwork you'd like to use, and download it onto your Steam Deck.